-- Shall receive invitations to IWC-related events
+- May receive invitations to IWC-related events

-- May use the Guild's Script Registration Service at a reduced rate
+- May use the Guild's Script Registration Service at a reduced rate for Guild members

 - May become members of the Musicians' Interguild Credit Union or its successor subject to the discretion of that entity's governing body